 What’s on your Bucket List of Wonders of the World?

-If this kind of trip is for you there’s no better time or place to set your plans in motion and enter the Exodus competition where one lucky winner will win SEVEN paid Exodus trips of their choice.
-Most people don’t ever get the chance to see all their Wonders of the World lists that they have created.
+If this kind of trip is for you there’s no better time or place to set your plans in motion and book a trip with Exodus.
+Most people don’t ever get the chance to see all the Wonders of the World lists that they have created.

 Have you seen or been up any of these amazing Mountains before or have your own Seven Wonders of the World List?
 I would love to hear your experiences in the comments below.